mguid73/RNAseq_Juve_CADO/RNAseq_analysis.md

 ## 9. DESeq2 and further analysis
 Moving on to DESeq2, I worked in the R studio server on KITT with the count matrices and the metadata file in the de_analysis directory.
 See R markdown (`DESeq2_analysis.Rmd`) for futher analysis steps.

+* DESeq2
+* GO terms associated with treatments
+* GO MWU analysis
+* Volcano plots (to look at up and downregulation) - see link from Amy
+* bubble plots to visualize gene counts?
+* notes from CERF on other analyses?